 Going into season two, I found myself asking a different question: is the series built to last?
-As the year begins, conflicted former Marine Nicholas Brody (the brilliant Damian Lewis) has been cleared of terrorist suspicion, and he’s gone into politics – in fact, becoming a frontrunner as a running mate for slimy VP William Walden (Jamey Sheridan).
+As the year begins, conflicted former Marine Nicholas Brody (the brilliant Damian Lewis) has been cleared of terrorist suspicion, and he’s gone into politics.
+In fact, he’s become a frontrunner as a running mate for slimy VP William Walden (Jamey Sheridan).
 Brody’s also reconsidering his cooperation with notorious al-Qaeda mastermind Abu Nazir (Navid Negahban).
-Unfortunately, the terrorists – spearheaded by journalist contact Roya Hammad (Zuleikha Robinson) – still have plans for him, and the leverage to make him carry them out.
+Unfortunately, the terrorists, spearheaded by journalist contact Roya Hammad (Zuleikha Robinson), still have plans for him, and the leverage to make him carry them out.

-Meanwhile, the CIA officer who tried to expose Brody, Carrie Mathison (Claire Danes), has been chased out of the service by her boat-rocking failures and her mental health.
+Meanwhile, the CIA officer who tried to expose Brody, Carrie Mathison (Claire Danes), has been chased out of the service by her boat-rocking failures and shaky mental health.
 She’s struggling to stay out, until an informant in Beirut, recruited by Carrie years ago, demands to speak to her.
-Reluctantly the CIA sends her back into the field on what’s supposed to be a temporary assignment – but soon develops into an off-grid operation to prevent another attack by Nazir – with Brody as their primary lead.
+Reluctantly, the CIA sends her back into the field on what’s supposed to be a temporary assignment, but soon develops into an off-grid operation to prevent another attack by Nazir, with Brody as their primary lead.

 As a spy fiction fanatic, then, I still enjoyed the season, but there’s definitely a slip here, and it left me wondering how much longer it can sustain its increasingly strained scenarios.